 I had a few benchmarks here: https://github.com/discourse/mini_sql/tree/master/bench that I used to test out stuff

-Ohad Dahan over 5 years ago
+Ohad Dahan about 6 years ago

 Ohad Dahan